johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 1. Does the field have `field.default_factory`?
 If so, the field will default to empty.
 2. Does the field have `field.default`?
 If so, the field default value is `field.default`
-3. Otherwise the field does not have a default value, so it is required.
+3. Otherwise, the field does not have a default value, so it is required.

-Here is to code to return a field's default value:
+Here is the code to return a field's default value:

 ```python
 def get_field_default(field: Field) -> str: